-If you want to work in Estonia for more than 3 months, you just need to register as an Estonian resident in the Population Register of Estonia during the first 3 months of your stay.
+- If you want to work in Estonia for more than 3 months, you just need to register as an Estonian resident in the Population Register of Estonia during the first 3 months of your stay.
 Within a month of residence registration, you must apply for an Estonian ID card.

-  - If you are a citizen of a non-EU country and would like to work in Estonia for a short time (up to 6 months in a year), you should apply for a D-visa.
+- If you are a citizen of a non-EU country and would like to work in Estonia for a short time (up to year), you should apply for a D-visa.
 Before applying for a D-visa, your employer should register your short-term employment with the Estonian Police and Border Guard Board.

-  - If you are a citizen of a non-EU country and want to work in Estonia for a longer time (longer than 6 months), you need to apply for a residence permit.
-At first, you have to apply for a temporary residence permit (for work up to 2 years with your first permit).
+- If you are a citizen of a non-EU country and want to work in Estonia for a longer time (longer than a year), you need to apply for a residence permit.
+At first, you have to apply for a temporary residence permit (for work up to 5 years with your first permit).
 After having lived in Estonia for 5 years on a temporary residence permit, you can then apply for a long-term residence permit.